darkecology/darkeco-dataset/README.md

    ```
 4. Open `notebooks/quick_start.ipynb` to explore the data.

 Other data products can be downloaded and extracted similarly.
-Or see the [Download Script](#download-script) below to automate the process.
+See the [Download Links](#download-links) below as well as the [Download Script](#download-script), which can automate the process.

+## Documentation, Metadata, and Schemas

+Please visit the [Dark Ecology Dataset Documentation](https://darkecology.github.io/dataset/) to read about the data.

+The file [`data/meta/nexrad-stations.csv`](data/meta/nexrad-stations.csv) provides metadata about the NEXRAD radar stations used in the dataset.

+Schemas for the data files are provided in the [`schemas/`](schemas/) directory.
+These use the [Frictionless Table Schema](https://specs.frictionlessdata.io//table-schema/) format.

 ## Download Links

-Data files can be downloaded from either Zenodo or UMass.
+Data files can be downloaded from either Zenodo or UMass using the links below.

 ### Time Series Data